f5devcentral/UDF-DevOps-Base/docs/_labs/lab3.markdown

 ## Testing

-For testing we will use Chef InSpec_.
+For testing we will use Chef [InSpec][InSpec].
 This tool is commonly used in automated deployments and offers a wide variaty of both infrastructure and application testing options.

 Test that the deployment was successful:

-  > **NOTE**: If you are still in the F5 CLI container, you will need to either exit or open a new terminal

     cd ~/projects/UDF-DevOps-Base/labs/lab3
     inspec exec test/app

 ## Cleanup

-The cleanup the environment, we'll remove the two applications we deployed:
+To cleanup the environment, we'll remove the two applications we deployed:

       curl -sku admin:$bigip_pwd -X DELETE https://10.1.1.6/mgmt/shared/fast/applications/demo/lab3a